coderhs/hsps.in/content/post/which-language-should-build-this-software-in.md

 ---
 **Which Language Should I Build This Software In?** or **Which language should I have this software developed In?**

-This is a question that software devs gets asked a lot by there friends/colleague who are not part of the software industry.
+This is a question that software devs gets asked a lot.
+By there friends/colleague , usually by who are not part of the software industry.
 This is my answer to them:

-If you had an idea of a novel? or a poem? which language will you write it in.
+If you had an idea for a novel? or a poem? which language will you write it in.
 Italian, Tamil, Bengali?
 Would you try to learn a new language because there are a lot of similar novels (anime) in Chinese or Japanese.

 The best language to write your novel is the language you know the most.

 <!--more-->

-So when you are researching on building an idea, what you need to concentrate on is finding a person you are most comfortable working with.
-You should be inviting tech savoy people for a cup of coffee or couple of beers, asking them how they would build this app (if they have to).
-Learning the information they are offering and slowly building the blueprint.
+So when you are researching on building an idea.
+What you need to concentrate on finding a person you are most comfortable working with.
+You should be inviting tech savoy people for a cup of coffee or couple of beers.
+And asking them how they would build this app (if they have to).
+Learning from the information they are offering and building the blueprint.
 Finding smarter and smarter people learning from them.
 Because that's how everyone learns.

-My thoughts and recommendations for a non-tech person trying to start a tech company/product
+My thoughts and recommendations for people trying to start a tech company/product (as a non tech person).

 1. You might not have to or want to code, but you shouldn't look like an idiot.
 So learn the industry.
-2. Meet more and more tech savoy and smart people, more information will enter your brain through osmosis even if you don't understand everything.
+2. Meet more and more tech savoy and smart people.
+More information you hear more will enter your brain through osmosis.
 3. Build blueprint - try to build small quantifiable steps
-4. Be ready to make mistakes - Hey making mistakes and moving forward is still better than dreaming about success
+4. Be ready to make mistakes.
+Making mistakes and moving forward is still better than dreaming about success
 5. Hire freelancers - try to build those small steps, learn what they did or build.
-6. Stop trying to build rome in a day
+6. Stop trying to build Rome in a day
 7. Be a cheerleader a smart cheerleader and not a drunk one who don't remember the score